ReactUnity/core/docs/src/content/learn/misc/about.md

 This website was built by forking the source code of the React documentation website at [react.dev](https://react.dev).
 We are thankful to all of the people who helped create React and the documentation website as mentioned in [the original website](https://react.dev/community/acknowledgements).
+We are also thankful to [all sponsors](/learn/misc/sponsors) who have donated to ReactUnity.

 ## Disclaimer